you-zhou/notes/dev.md

 The `--aggressive` flag will perform more substantial changes and can be applied multiple times for greater effect.

 ### line continuations
+The Python interpreter will join consecutive lines if the last character of the line is a ==backslash `\`==.
+This is helpful in somecases, but should usually be avoided because of its fragility: a white space added to the end of the line, after the backslash, will break the code and may have unexpected results.
+A better solution is to use parentheses around your elements.
+Left with an unclosed parenthesis on an end-of-line the Python interpreter will join the next line until the parentheses are closed.
+The same behavior holds for curly and square braces.